Wall Street: Money Never Sleeps: Writing

 Sometime in early June, Loeb reportedly handed in his second draft of the film to Fox, and in July, was finalizing the screenplay.
 Wall Street: Money Never Sleeps is based in four locations; New York, London, the United Arab Emirates, and an Asian country.
 One of the character consultants to the new film will be billionaire Vincent Tchenguiz.
 Pressman said that Tchenguiz had modeled Gekko but did admit that Gekko was "partly Milken" and that Gekko will be a more outwardly altruistic figure but, admits, "a leopard doesn't change its spots, despite appearances."
 Pressman said of the origin of the film's subtitle: "Wall Street was New York-centric.
 Today the markets are much more global, hence the title of the new film, Money Never Sleeps."
 He described Gekko's involvement in the film as being "larger than life".

 It was reported that Loeb had taken advice from a "number of real Wall Street movers and shakers" to ensure "horrifying accuracy" for the film's script.
 Of the re-writes done to script, Stone said: "We sort of started over with the story of a young man who is at the center of it, and how he needs Gordon Gekko's help to navigate those waters."
 In a reference to the GEICO Gecko commercial, which was suggested by New York Governor David Paterson, Gekko says "even a caveman could do it" in the movie.
-At the request of Mulligan and LaBeouf, the filmmaker cut some dialogue from the character's break-up scenes, which he at first was initially hesitant to do.
+At the request of Mulligan and LaBeouf, the filmmaker cut some dialogue from their characters' break-up scenes, which he at first was initially hesitant to do.

 Stone said that the film will provide more of a social commentary and admitted that he had never expected high finance to "serve again as a tableau for his storytelling".
 He also added that its plot will showcase the unemployment rate at an all-time high and the "our national debt ever climbing."
 Discussing the difference between Wall Street and its sequel, the director explained, "In the other movie, Charlie Sheen is corrupt at the beginning and he finds a path to integrity.
 In this movie, it starts out the other way.
 Shia and Carey are idealists.
 And their idealism is being threatened."
 A writer for USA Today believed that the film's story line "attempts to put the complicated financial schemes that led to the worldwide economic collapse on a human scale."